abdulkhaliqosman/KWS-HTTP-Server/readme.md

 How to build:

-1. Run cmake .
+1. Run cmake --build .
-2.
+2. Run sudo ./kwserver
-3. run kwserver <folder-path>